-130 3 Simulated AMOC during the midHolocene and lig127k
+3 Simulated AMOC during the midHolocene and lig127k

 The first-order determinant on the AMOC strength is the model used for the simulation (Tab.
 1).
-The Fig. 1a clearly shows that the piControl AMOC strength at 30°N is highest in FGOALS-g3, with the rest of the models generally have results ranging from about 11.5-24.5-12-24.5 Sv.
+Fig. 1a clearly shows that the piControl AMOC strength at 30°N is highest in FGOALS-g3, with the rest of the models generally have results ranging from about 12-24.5 Sv.
 The highest simulated AMOC strength is more than twice of the lowest ones, even without FGOALS-g3.
-This feature was noted by Brierley et al. (2020) for the midHolocene simulations, who used the

-- 135 seatter-plot shown in the left panel of Fig. 1 to highlight this fact.
-The dashed green and pink vertical horizontal lines in Fig. 1a provide us with the information from direct observations in recent decades.
+The dashed green and pink horizontal lines in Fig. 1a provide us with the information from direct observations in recent decades.
 The observational AMOC strength at 26°N which comes from the RAPID array (Rayner et al., 2011) is stronger than that at 53-60°N from the OSNAP section (Lozier et al., 2019; Srokosz et al., 2012).
-The AMOC strength from the simulation runs also reveals that the AMOC is stronger in the sub-tropical region than that in the sub-polar region (except for ACCESS-ESM1-5 and FGOALS-g3, Fig. 1a).
-Furthermore, the - 140 largest difference of the maximum AMOC strength between in the INM-CM4-8 model, the piControl AMOC strength at 30°N and is 11 Sv stronger than that at 50°Noceurs in.
-The much stronger AMOC at 30°N compared to that at 50°N also occurs the GISS-E2-1-G model in both the midHolocene and lig127k simulations, with a value of around 9.3 Sv.
-Significant difference is also shown in and NorESM2-LM model, with a value of approximately 7.8 Svin the 2 interglacial periodsmodels in the piControl experiment, they demonstrate differences of 9 Sv and 7.6 Sv, respectively.
-Differences in other models generally - 145 are between 2 and 4 Sv.
+The AMOC strength from the simulation runs also reveals that the AMOC is stronger in the sub-tropical region than that in the sub-polar region (except for ACCESS-ESM1-5 and

+- 125 FGOALS-g3, Fig. 1a).
+Furthermore, in the INM-CM4-8 model, the piControl AMOC strength at 30°N is 11 Sv stronger than that at 50°N. The much stronger AMOC at 30°N compared to that at 50°N also occurs the GISS-E2-1-G and NorESM2-LM models in the piControl experiment, they demonstrate differences of 9 Sv and 7.6 Sv, respectively.
+Differences in other models generally are between 2 and 4 Sv.
 It should be noted that the observed AMOC strength at 53-60°N is computed in density coordinates (Lozier et al., 2019; Srokosz et al., 2012), whilst all the other values are computed in depth coordinates. - The large spread in the simulated AMOC strength seen in the piControl experiment raises questions about whether the models can accurate simulate changes in AMOC (Eyring et al., 2021).
 The spread is an unfortunate feature of both the wider CMIP6 and CMIP5 ensembles (e.g. Xie et al., 2022).
-Disappointingly the uncertainty in modern-day oceanographic observations - 150 is such that (17.0±4.4 Sv measured by the RAPID array, Frajka-Williams et al., 2019) few of the simulations can be categorically ruled out (Weijer et al., 2020).
-The piControl experiment represents an earlier time than that of the observations, and AMOC is known to have changed between them (Thornalley et al., 2018; Caesar et al., 2018).
-However, the changes in AMOC seen the historical simulations (Gong et al., 2022) are relatively small compared to the differences between the models and observations, meaning that the consequences of the temporal offset are not important compared to model biases. - 155 The extremely low value in the IPSL-CM6A-LR model is mainly caused by the inaccurate representation for the overflow waters or deep western boundary current (DWBC) and biases in the precipitation in the Norththe piControl experiment represents an earlier time than that of the observations, the changes in AMOC over the historical simulations (Gong et al., 2022) are insufficient to account for any differences Atlantic Ocean, which are challenging to resolve in climate models (Boucher et al., 2020)
+Disappointingly the uncertainty in modern-day oceanographic observations is such that $(17.0\pm4.4 \text{ Sv})$ measured by the RAPID array, Frajka-Williams et al., 2019) few of the simulations can be categorically ruled out (Weijer et al., 2020).
+The piControl experiment represents an earlier time than that of the observations, - 135 and AMOC is known to have changed between them (Thornalley et al., 2018; Caesar et al., 2018).
+However, the changes in AMOC seen the historical simulations (Gong et al., 2022) are relatively small compared to the differences between the models and observations, meaning that the consequences of the temporal offset are not important compared to model biases.

-.
-In some models, the lack of overflow parameterizations which commonly occur in low resolution models (Danabasoglu et al., 2014)
+The extremely low value in the IPSL-CM6A-LR model is mainly caused by the inaccurate representation for the overflow waters or deep western boundary current (DWBC) and biases in the precipitation in the Norththe piControl experiment repreinsufficient to account for any differences Atlantic Ocean, which are challenging to resolve in climate models (Boucher et al., 2020).
+In some models, the lack of overflow parameterizations which commonly occur in low resolution models (Danabasoglu et al., 2014) could be another reason for the slightly underestimated simulated AMOC strength.
+The AMOC strength in the FGOALS-g3 model at both sub-tropical and sub-polar regions is very high, even compared to its predecessor FGOALS-g2 (Li